-When: Court beings 2nd Monday of each month, and run for 4 weeks
+Court beings 2nd Monday of each month Run for four weeks

-County Court Judges are elected officials serving 4 year terms.
+County Court Judges are elected officials serving four year terms.
 To qualify to serve as a County Judge the candidate must meet the following requirements:

 County Courts exist in 19 counties, with a total of 23 judges, all of whom are required to be lawyers, at least 26 years old with five years experience in law practice.
 County Judges are elected for four year terms and their salary is determined by their county's population and classification.